xrazis/haris.razis.com/content/posts/cappadocia.md

 Greeks and the Turks in 1923, the city was abandoned and rediscovered by accident in the 1960s.

 {{< figure src="/posts/cappadocia/underground.gif"
-attr="The tunnels were so narrow that you had to bend your knees and pull your shoulders together!" width=100%
+caption="The tunnels were so narrow that you had to bend your knees and pull your shoulders together!" width=100%
  >}}

 The city has a depth of 85 meters and spans across 8 floors, with a housing capacity of 20.000 people with their livestock.
 It's truly astonishing how such large populations managed to live underground for long periods of time.

 {{< figure src="/posts/cappadocia/20241019_122701.webp"
-attr="Just behind the touristic facade, half-demolished buildings are where the unfortunate live..." width=100%
+caption="Just behind the touristic facade, half-demolished buildings are where the unfortunate live..." width=100%
  >}}

 We then visited the Soğanlı valley, where we drove through a beautiful twisty countryside road that sits in a canyon.